pinkylohc/Search-Engine/README.md

    javac -d bin -cp "lib/*" $(find src -name "*.java") java -cp "bin:lib/*" main.Main
    ```
+   * if you see `crawlerDB.db` and `crawlerDB.lg` file created in the root directory after run Main.java, the crawler should run correctly

 You can delete the .db and .lg file (for jdbm) before each run (to re-index those pages)